Skip to content

 The Egyptian Textile Museum

-Muhammad Ali Pacha, the famous ruler and founder of modern Egypt, ruled Egypt in the nineteenth century, established this building as a sabil as a tribute to his son, Ismail, who tragically died in battle in Sudan.
+Muhammad Ali Pacha, the famous ruler and founder of modern Egypt, ruled Egypt in the nineteenth century and established this building as a sail as a tribute to his son, Ismail, who tragically died in battle in Sudan.

-The sabil also served as a school for orphans, and then as Primary School, which many famous Egyptian figures attended, including Noble laureate writer Naguib Mahfouz and president Gamal Abdel-Nasser.
+The Sabil also served as a school for orphans and then as a Primary School, which many famous Egyptian figures attended, including Nobel laureate writer Naguib Mahfouz and President Gamal Abdel-Nasser.

-The museum consists of two floors with eleven rooms displaying stunning treasures detailing what kind of clothes ancient Egyptians used to wear in their daily life, as well as the bedsheets that only women who ruled Egypt in the ancient times used, such as Queen Hatshepsut, and the linen for coffins decorated with images of the gods of the afterlife.
+The museum consists of two floors and eleven rooms displaying stunning treasures detailing the clothes ancient Egyptians used to wear daily.
+These include bedsheets that only women who ruled Egypt in ancient times used, such as Queen Hatshepsut, and linen for coffins decorated with images of the gods of the afterlife.

-Other rooms also showcase the examples of textiles from the Greco-Roman era, and the Coptic era which was known as the golden era of textiles in Egypt.
+Other rooms showcase examples of textiles from the Greco-Roman and Coptic eras, known as Egypt’s golden textiles.

-Moving on to the Islamic era, you can find important artifacts, such as the kiswa of the Kaaba; a unique cloth that was used to cover the Kaaba in Mecca dating back to the reign of King Farouk (1936-1952).
-Each year, Egyptians used to manufacture a new kiswa and send it to Saudi Arabia before Hajj season, an honored tradition that started in the medieval period and continued until the middle of the 20th century.
+Moving on to the Islamic era, you can find essential artefacts, such as the kiswa of the Kaaba, a unique cloth used to cover the Kaaba in Mecca dating back to the reign of King Farouk (1936-1952).
+Each year, Egyptians manufactured a new kiswa.
+They sent it to Saudi Arabia before the Hajj season, an honoured tradition that started in the medieval period and continued until the middle of the 20th century.

 Tickets to the museum are EGP 20 per adult and EGP 10 per student for foreigners, and Egyptians are charged EGP 10 for adults and EGP 5 for students.
 Photography tickets are sold separately for EGP 50.